DinoChiesa/Apigee-Java-Xpath/README.md

 ## License

-This material is copyright 2018-2020, Google LLC. and is licensed under the Apache 2.0 license.
+This material is copyright 2018-2021, Google LLC. and is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file.

 This code is open source but you don't need to compile it in order to use it.

 ## Details

-There is one callout class: `com.google.apigee.edgecallouts.xpath.ExtractXpath`.
+There is one callout class: `com.google.apigee.callouts.xpath.ExtractXpath`.
 It encrypts the element specified by an xpath.

 ## Usage